-- Limitation of use: - Lisdexamfetamine: Lisdexamfetamine is not indicated or recommended for weight loss.
+- Limitation of use: - Aptensio XR: Pediatric patients younger than 6 years of age experienced higher plasma exposure than patients 6 years and older at the same dose and high rates of AEs, most notably weight loss. - Lisdexamfetamine: Pediatric patients younger than 6 years of age experienced more long-term weight loss than patients 6 years and older.
+Lisdexamfetamine is not indicated or recommended for weight loss.
 Use of other sympathomimetic drugs for weight loss has been associated with serious cardiovascular (CV) adverse events (AEs).
 The safety and effectiveness of this drug for the treatment of obesity have not been established. - Mydayis: Pediatric patients 12 years and younger experienced higher plasma exposure than patients 13 years and older at the same dose and experienced higher rates of AEs, mainly insomnia and decreased appetite. - Information on indications, mechanism of action, pharmacokinetics, dosing, and safety has been obtained from the prescribing information for the individual products, except where noted otherwise.